Home » Cast Iron » Cast Iron Tri Tip Roast

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Tri Tip is a super flavorful, tender and delicious cut of beef!
+Cast Iron Tri Tip Roast is a perfect, quick, and easy dinner idea.
+Tri Tip is a super flavorful, tender, and delicious cut of beef!
 This recipe has just a few ingredients and is easily cooked on a stove top in cast iron or a skillet.

 What is Tri Tip